 Fact file: Maintained even today, one needs special permission, as entry to this is restricted.

-Interested in taking this ‘Colonial History’ Vizagapatnam heritage tour too?
+Interested in taking this ‘Colonial History’ Vizag Heritage Walk?

-Jayshree takes large groups of children and adults who are willing to heritage walk all the way, as rick rides are still getting ready.
-The tour usually starts at 15:45, takes approximately 90 minutes, covering an average distance of 2.3 kms.
+Jayshree takes large groups of children and adults in Vizag who are willing to heritage walk all the way, as rick rides are still getting ready.
+The tour usually starts at 15:45, takes approximately 90 minutes, covering an average distance of 2.3 km.
 She however warns participants that the area is dirty and messy, but then a city’s best gems often get uncovered from such places.